borusg/noodle/doc.md

 Noodle is to server information as Google is to general information.

 Google quickly and accurately finds all kinds of information.
-Noodle does the same thing for servers.
+Noodle does the same for servers.
 And it's easy to use Noodle for more than servers.

 Noodle is an
 [External Node Classifier](https://docs.puppetlabs.com/guides/external_nodes.html)